MatyManzur/creature-creator/README.md

 **Note:** If by any reason pip is unable to install tkinter, and your system's python installation does not include it by default, you may need to install it with something like `sudo apt install python3-tk`.
 It is a package used for generating the GUI.

+To run tests you can execute `./test.sh` in Linux.

-## Design Patterns Applied
+## Design Patterns Applied (Third Assignment)
 The 3 design patterns chosen are: **Proxy LLM**, **Timeout** & **Retry**.

 You can find our implementation of the Proxy LLM pattern in the `llm_proxy.py` file.
 Here we make sure to not waste tokens by using the cache.
 In a real world implementation said cache would most probably be shared with lots of users and it would expire after a certain amount of time.
 Obviously, the cache isn't shared between models.
-This is a great way of showing how imporante having a well configured proxy can be.
+This is a great way of showing how important having a well configured proxy can be.

 Timeout can be found in the `llm_client.py` file.
 By using a timeout you can make sure a user isn't left waiting indefinitely wasting resources in an api call that probably cannot be answered at that particular moment.
 In our case we make sure to give this situation a specific exception.